Functional (C++)

 The class template std::function provided by C++11 is a general-purpose polymorphic function wrapper.
-Instances of std::function can store, copy, and invoke any callable target—functions, lambda expressions (expressions defining anonymous functions), bind expressions (instances of function adapters that transform functions to other functions of smaller arity by providing values for some of the arguments), or other function objects.
+Instances of std::function<> can store, copy, and invoke any callable target—functions, lambda expressions (expressions defining anonymous functions), bind expressions (instances of function adapters that transform functions to other functions of smaller arity by providing values for some of the arguments), or other function objects.

 The algorithms provided by the C++ Standard Library do not require function objects of more than two arguments.
 Function objects that return Boolean values are an important special case.
-A unary function whose return type is is called a predicate, and a binary function whose return type is is called a binary predicate.
+A unary function whose return type is bool is called a predicate, and a binary function whose return type is bool is called a binary predicate.